sgpfaff/suiteOrbits/README.rst

-A package for making suites of orbits in galactic potentials.
+A package for making sweet simulation suites of orbits in galactic potentials.
 ------------------------------------------------------------------------------------

 License
 -------